Skip to main content

 Segment Is Rejected at Activation

-Pre-Screen Email status: Segment listed in Compliance Scan Rejections CSV
+Pre-Screen Email status: Segment is listed in attached Compliance Scan Rejections CSV

-• The existing segment is blocked for the platform and should not be reused for future activations on the platform.
+• The segment is removed from distributions to the platform (currently only TTD) and should not be reused for future activations on the platform.

 • For segments rejected by the platform at activation that you want to revise for platform compliance: